 Gifts for… Tea Lovers

-Lsat year I came across so many speciality teas that are absolutely delicious I thought it only fair to share these wonderful finds.
-I am a MASSIVE tea fan, however for now I’ve given up traditional tea (and coffee too) after going on a 10 day detox (the maple tree syrup regime, review of that to come soon!)
+Last year I came across so many speciality teas that are absolutely delicious I thought it only fair to share these wonderful finds.
+I am a MASSIVE tea fan, however, for now, I’ve given up traditional tea (and coffee too) after going on a 10-day detox (the maple tree syrup regime, review of that to come soon!)
 Since discovering so many delicious herbal teas I’ve been getting by just fine.
-I’m sure I’ll be enjoying a traditional English Breakfast Tea with my English Breakfast over the festive period but for now I am going to continue being a very good girl, after all doesn’t that mean Santa brings me everything I want for Christmas?!
+I’m sure I’ll be enjoying a traditional English Breakfast Tea with my English Breakfast over the festive period but for now, I am going to continue being a very good girl.
+After all, doesn’t that mean Santa brings me everything I want for Christmas?!
 Whilst on the subject of detoxes, loving tea and being a good girl – anyone who loves tea and is looking for a detox that isn’t quite as hardcore as the maple tree syrup one should check out my blog post about the Attic Teatox.

 It’s a Pukka Life